thi-ng/umbrella/packages/hdom/README.md

 Additionally, unless the `keys` option is explicitly set to false, an unique `key` attribute is created for each node in the tree.
-This attribute is used by `diffElement` to determine if a changed node can be patched or will need to be moved, replaced or removed.
+This attribute is used by `diffTree` to determine if a changed node can be patched or will need to be moved, replaced or removed.

+In terms of life cycle methods: `render` should ALWAYS return an array or another function, else the component's `init` or `release` fns will NOT be able to be called.
+E.g. If the return value of `render` evaluates as a string or number, it should be wrapped as `["span", "foo"]` or an equivalent wrapper node.
+If no `init` or `release` methods are used, this requirement is relaxed.

+See `normalizeElement` (normalize.ts) for further details about the canonical element form.

 ### diffTree()

-Takes a DOM root element and two hiccup trees, `prev` and `curr`.
-Recursively computes diff between both trees and applies any necessary changes to reflect `curr` tree in real DOM.
+Takes an `HDOMOpts` options object, an `HDOMImplementation` and two normalized hiccup trees, `prev` and `curr`.
+Recursively computes diff between both trees and applies any necessary changes to reflect `curr` tree, based on the differences to `prev`, in target (browser DOM when using the `DEFAULT_IMPL` implementation).

-For newly added components, calls `init` with created DOM element (plus user provided context and any other args) for any components with `init` life cycle method.
-Likewise, calls `release` on components with `release` method when the DOM element is removed.

-**Important:** The actual DOM element/subtree given is assumed to exactly represent the state of the `prev` tree.
-Since this function does NOT track the real DOM at all, the resulting changes will result in potentially undefined behavior if there're discrepancies.
+All target modification operations are delegated to the given implementation. `diffTree()` merely manages which elements or attributes need to be created, updated or removed and this NEVER involves any form of tracking of the actual underlying target data structure (e.g. the real browser DOM). hdom in general and `diffTree()` specifically are stateless.
+The only state available is that of the two trees given (prev / curr).

+Implementations MUST check for the presence of the `__impl` control attribute on each branch.
+If given, the current implementation MUST delegate to the `diffTree()` method of the specified implementation and not descent into that branch further itself.

+Furthermore, if (and only if) an element has the `__diff` control attribute set to `false`, then:

+1) Computing the difference between old & new branch MUST be skipped
+2) The implementation MUST recursively call any `release` life cycle methods present anywhere in the current `prev` tree (branch).
+The recursive release process itself is implemented by the exported `releaseDeep()` function in `diff.ts`.
+Custom implementations are encouraged to reuse this, since that function also takes care of handling the `__release` attrib: if the attrib is present and set to false, `releaseDeep()` will not descend into the branch any further.
+3) Call the current implementation's `replaceChild()` method to replace the old element / branch with the new one.

-### createDOM()
+### createTree()

+Realizes the given hdom tree in the target below the `parent` node, e.g. in the case of the browser DOM, creates all required DOM elements encoded by the given hdom tree.
+If `parent` is null the result tree won't be attached to any parent.
+If `insert` is given, the new elements will be inserted at given child index.

-Creates an actual DOM tree from given hiccup component and `parent` element.
-Calls `init` with created element (user provided context and other args) for any components with `init` life cycle method.
-Returns created root element(s) - usually only a single one, but can be an array of elements, if the provided tree is an iterable.
-Creates DOM text nodes for non-component values.
+For any components with `init` life cycle methods, the implementation MUST call `init` with the created element, the user provided context (obtained from `opts`) and any other args. `createTree()` returns the created root element(s) - usually only a single one, but can be an array of elements, if the provided tree is an iterable of multiple roots.
+The default implementation creates text nodes for non-component values.
 Returns `parent` if tree is `null` or `undefined`.

+Implementations MUST check for the presence of the `__impl` control attribute on each branch.
+If given, the current implementation MUST delegate to the `createTree()` method of the specified implementation and not descent into that branch further itself.

-### hydrateDOM()
+### hydrateTree()

-Takes a DOM root element and normalized hdom tree, then walks tree and initializes any event listeners and components with lifecycle init methods.
-Assumes that an equivalent DOM (minus listeners) already exists (e.g. generated via SSR) when called.
-Any other discrepancies between the pre-existing DOM and the hdom tree will cause undefined behavior.
+Takes a target root element and normalized hdom tree, then walks tree and initializes any event listeners and components with life cycle `init` methods.
+Assumes that an equivalent "DOM" (minus listeners) already exists when this function is called.
+Any other discrepancies between the pre-existing DOM and the hdom tree might cause undefined behavior.

+Implementations MUST check for the presence of the `__impl` control attribute on each branch.
+If given, the current implementation MUST delegate to the `hydrateTree()` method of the specified implementation and not descent into that branch further itself.

 ## User context